supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

  1. select the newly created workspace and click on **Add**

-### Task 2: Connect the Azure Active Directory connector
+### Task 2: Connect the Microsoft Entra ID connector

- In this task, you will connect the Azure Active Directory connector to Microsoft Sentinel.
+ In this task, you will connect the Microsoft Entra ID connector to Microsoft Sentinel.

- 1. On the left side menu, In the Configuration area select **Data connectors**.
+ 1. On the left side menu, in the Configuration area select **Data connectors**.

- 1. In the Data Connectors page, click on content hub and search for **Azure Active Directory** and select and install it
+ 1. In the Data Connectors page, click on content hub and search for **Microsoft Entra ID** and select and install it

- 1. Go back to data connector page and search for the **Azure Active Directory** connector and select it from the list.
+ 1. Go back to data connector page and search for the **Microsoft Entra ID** connector and select it from the list.

  1. Select the **Open connector page** on the connector information blade.

  1. Check and click on the **Sign-in Logs** and **Audit Logs** options from the Configuration area, then select **Apply Changes**.

-### Task 3: Connect the Azure Active Directory Identity Protection connector
+### Task 3: Connect the Microsoft Entra ID Protection connector

- In this task, you will connect the Azure Active Directory Identity Protection connector to Microsoft Sentinel.
+ In this task, you will connect the Microsoft Entra ID Protection connector to Microsoft Sentinel.

- 1. In the Data Connectors page, click on content hub and search for **Azure Active Directory Identity Protection** and select and install it
+ 1. In the Data Connectors page, click on content hub and search for **Microsoft Entra ID Protection** and select and install it

- 1. From the Data Connectors Tab, search for the **Azure Active Directory Identity Protection** connector and select it from the list.
+ 1. From the Data Connectors Tab, search for the **Microsoft Entra ID Protection** connector and select it from the list.

  1. Select the **Open connector page** on the connector information blade.